-Identifying Minimum Trace Spacing and Trace Requirements in Altium
+Identifying Minimum PCB Trace Spacing and Width in Altium Designer

-Taking the time to set up routing rules to govern the minimum trace spacing and width requirements for PCB layout can be tedious.
+Taking the time to set up routing rules to govern the minimum trace spacing and trace width for PCB layout can be tedious.
 Many designers would prefer to jump in and start trace routing without going through this setup process first.
 This can be dangerous though as you may inadvertently route a trace routing at the wrong width, or pack your routing in so tightly that you don’t have the room to make any width corrections later on.
-The more rigid the design requirements the more dangerous this can be too, even to the point of forcing you to re-do major sections of your routing in order to meet your design requirements.
+The more rigid the design requirements, the more dangerous this can be, even to the point of forcing you to re-do major sections of your routing in order to meet your design requirements.

-Circuit Board design CAD tools have been set up to help you with the task of setting up your routing rules, and these capabilities have been around for a long time.
-The key is making sure that you spend the time to do it.
+The CAD tools in PCB design software have been set up to help you create your routing rules, and these capabilities have been around for a long time.
+However, you need to configure routing rules for your specific application as minimum trace spacing and trace width requirements can be very different in various applications.
 Fortunately, PCB design software has tools and resources that make the job of setting your routing rules up a lot easier than it used to be.
-Let’s take a look at what it takes to set up your routing rules in Altium Designer®.
+Let’s look at what it takes to set up your routing rules and trace spacing in Altium Designer®.

-You’ll want to be sure that you can identify minimum trace spacing and other routing rules when thinking about copper requirements for your circuit board.
-There are two ways for identifying minimum PCB trace spacing and trace width routing rules in Altium Designer.
+There are two ways to enforce minimum PCB trace spacing and trace width routing rules in Altium Designer.
 The first is to specify the nets you want in each individual rule.
 This works well when you are working with a single net, but requires the use of the “Rule Custom Query Builder” when more than one net is being assigned.

 The other method to identify nets for net rules in Altium Designer is to create net classes and then assign those classes to the routing rules.
 The net class tools allow you to point and click which nets that you want to assign.
 Also, the net class assignments can also be passed into the layout from the schematic.
 Working with a net class in Altium Designer’s layout editor is the method that we will focus on here.

-To start with, open up the Printed Circuit Board PCB panel if it isn’t already opened and make sure that the main category is set to “Nets” at the top.
+To work on the spacing, open up the Printed Circuit Board PCB panel if it isn’t already opened and make sure that the main category is set to “Nets” at the top.
 If you already have some net classes identified, the PCB panel will look similar to the picture below.

 The PCB panel “Nets” in Altium Designer